 4.3 Disclosing your personal information

-We may allow the following types of organisations to use personal information we hold about you for the purposes set out in section 6 below, including:
+We may share your personal information with the following types of organisation to use personal information for the purposes set out in section 6 below, including:

-service providers who provide engineering services, industry data collection and aggregation, IT and system administration services;
+service providers who provide engineering services, industry data collection and aggregation, call-centre, IT and system administration services;

 marketing agencies to provide you with information about our products and services or other products and services which may be of interest to you (provided you’ve given your consent) and to help manage any reward or loyalty schemes;

 price comparison sites which might take your details where you decide to request a quote or switch to us through that site; and

 credit-reference and debt collection agencies.
 For more information on how we conduct credit checks, please see section 9 of our Core Terms and Conditions here and our guide to credit checks here; and for more information about credit reference agencies and how they use personal information please see the Credit Reference Agency Information Notice here

 professional advisers such as lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services;